ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

     Figure 1: App Inventor Set and Get blocks for object Button1

-Java programmers write get methods for each instance variable that look like the following.
-Notice that the get method returns the instance variable's value and it has a return type that is the same type as the variable that it is returning.
+You don't need to write a getter for every instance variable in a class but if you want code outside the class to be able to get the value of one of your instance variables, you'll need to write a getter that looks like the following.

 .. code-block:: java